 For most people, the best choice is to get the vaccine.
 Getting vaccinated will help keep you and your family healthy and safe.
 The vaccines are extraordinarily effective at protecting you from hospitalization and death from the virus.
 Vaccines will help bring this pandemic to an end.
 By getting vaccinated, you can help reverse the damage to the economy, prevent more illnesses and deaths in America, and eliminate and eradicate COVID-19.

-It’s alright to be unsure about getting a COVID-19 vaccine.
 Go to our COVID-19 News page to find the latest information from America’s medical experts or talk to your provider to make a decision that’s right for you.

 Betty was the first patient to receive the COVID-19 vaccine at Unity Care NW.